 The research behind Relivo's high-quality collagen

-A insightful article based on the documentation of Seagarden (2016) and the analysis of the author, Dr. Ilka Česky.
+An in-depth article based on documentation from Seagarden (2016) and the author's own analysis, Dr. Ilka Czech.

 In this article, we explain why Seagarden's collagen is one of the absolute best options in the world — and why it's at the core of Relivo's recipe.